Articles

 The reason you need partner personas is simple: each type of partner wants and needs different things to be successful.
 Partner personas act as a cheat code to help you recruit new partners effectively and give each group the support they need to become active participants in your program.

-What’s more, understanding how you can best support each persona will ensure that you're directing your limited internal resources into the groups that are most likely to succeed.
-If you don't understand your personas in-depth, you risk putting your efforts into an affiliate type or persona that won’t give you a return on your investment.
+What’s more, understanding how you can best support each persona will ensure that you’re directing your resources into the groups that are most likely to succeed.
+If you don’t understand your personas in-depth, you risk putting your efforts into partners that won’t give you a return on your investment.
+These personas should be derived from actual user research to authentically represent the needs and behaviors of real users.
 They are also an excellent resource for interdepartmental collaboration because they communicate your vision to others in the organization.

 How do you create partner personas?

-There are five simple steps to create your own partner personas: identify your partner types, research them intently, synthesize your findings, distribute internally, and continuously refine.
+There are just a few simple steps to developing personas and creating your own partner personas: identify your partner types, research them intently, synthesize your findings, distribute internally and continuously refine.
 We’ll explain each step in detail, with examples.

 For some partner programs, there may be obvious groupings that distinguish your types of partners.
 For example, if you have one group of technology partners and another group of marketing partners, it’s an easy split.
 For other partner programs, however, it’s less clear cut.
 If this is the case, you may decide to begin your program with one large group, and let segments emerge organically over time.
 Then you’ll identify them through your analytics.

-If you’re using a partner ecosystem management tool like PartnerStack, you can let data collect for a few months and then examine which factors make partners more effective (for example, different locations, cohorts, or links.)
+If you’re using a modern PRM tool like PartnerStack, you can examine data about which factors make partners more effective (for example, different locations, cohorts or links).
 In this way, you can leverage the data around your existing partner base to create segments for you.

-Crunching the data can also help you identify your top-performing partners (the most engaged folks who drive the most significant results for your business.)
+Crunching the data can also help you identify your top performing partners.
 Identifying these individuals will be extremely important for the next step — the research phase — where you can uncover insights about these ideal partners that you can mold your recruitment strategy around.

-• Type of organization (e.g. universities, agencies, SaaS companies)
+• Type of organization (universities, agencies, SaaS companies)

 • A series of 1:1 interviews with partners (especially top-performing partners)